nullptrT/liblogcpp/README.md

 * `LOGCPP_DESTDIR`: Where are the files installed to.
 Defaults to `CMAKE_INSTALL_PREFIX` (`/usr/local` on UNIX and `c:/Program Files` on WIN32)
 * `LOGCPP_HEADER_INSTALL_DIR`: Can be set to control, where headers are installed.
 Defaults to `LOGCPP_DESTDIR/include/liblogcpp`.
 * `LOGCPP_LIB_INSTALL_DIR`: Can be set to control where the library is installed.
 Defaults to `LOGCPP_DESTDIR/lib`.
 * `LOGCPP_INSTALL_LIBS`: Enables targets for installation of library files.
 Because it is useful not to install the library (e.g. when used as submodule of a project) this defaults to off.
-If enabled, it installs all headers to `HEADER_INSTALL_DIR` and the library to `LIB_INSTALL_DIR`
+If enabled, it installs all headers to `LOGCPP_HEADER_INSTALL_DIR` and the library to `LOGCPP_LIB_INSTALL_DIR`
 * `BUILD_LOGCPP_TEST`: Build a simple main runtime that demonstrates current features of liblogcpp.

 #### Compiler options / Config variables